 Certain risk factors can raise the chance of suffering from OSA.
 These factors include certain medications, consumption of alcohol, and obesity, which can affect the frequency of airway collapse, among others.

-How is Obstructive Sleep Apnea Diagnosed by an ENT Specialist?
+How is Obstructive Sleep Apnoea Diagnosed by an ENT Specialist?

 Under the care of an ENT specialist in Singapore, patients suspected of OSA may be recommended through a series of evaluation processes.
 These procedures typically include: